-Groups produce better results when they work together as a team.
-Ensemble programming involves bringing a handful of people together—not just programmers—to work on a single task.
-Information flows freely and almost nothing causes the ensemble to become stuck.
-Individuals can leave the group, others can join, and together the ensemble continues along, producing great results.
-A learning organization already recognizes the power and value of the ensemble.
+Many groups produce better results when information flows more freely between members of the group.
+Many groups produce better results when they avoid distractions and deliver one feature at a time.
+Ensemble programming involves bringing a handful of people together to work on the same feature.
+Information flows freely and work almost never becomes stuck.
+Individuals leave the group, others join, and the ensemble continues.
+Learning Organizations already recognize the awesome power and value of The Ensemble.

 How It Works

 Ensemble programming brings a group of people together—not only programmers—to build part of the product.
 Programmers share the tasks of writing code, running tests, discussing design, and browsing Stack Overflow.
 Testers, product directors, and stakeholders make themselves available to answer questions, make suggestions, and generally represent the interests of users and their sponsors.

 The details can vary, but I think of the core practice like this:

 - A group of people, as few as 3 and as many as 8, come together in the same space—virtual or physical.

 - The ensemble agrees on a task and reaches agreement on what it means to finish the task.
 They begin with the end in mind.

 - The ensemble starts with a Driver and a Navigator.
 The Driver focuses on each microstep and the Navigator thinks more about where the Driver should go next.
 Everyone else provides support in any way they can.
 The Wisdom of the Crowd helps good things happen.